Have Climate Anxiety? Here Are 7 Things You Can Do

 Th American naturalist Aldo Leopold famously wrote those words in his 1949 book A Sand County Almanac and Sketches Here and There in response to environmental decline.

-People have been grieving the loss of the natural world since the dawn of time — when a beloved tree dies, a flock of birds losing their habitat, a swamp hardens with industrial runoff — but the pace of grief has accelerated exponentially in recent years.
+People have been grieving the loss of the natural world since the dawn of time — when a beloved tree dies, a flock of birds loses their habitat, a swamp hardens with industrial runoff — but the pace of grief has accelerated exponentially in recent years.

 The Great Barrier Reef, an underwater structure so large it can be seen from outer space, is rapidly decaying.
 The Rio Grande river, named because of its sheer force, runs dry for more than half of the year.
 The Tuni glacier, long looming like a jewel above La Paz, Bolivia, has nearly dissolved.
 And then there’s the plunging insect populations, the dwindling krill, the elephants whose tusks are sawed, and the sharks with lopped-off fins.

 The scientists and conservationists who dedicate their lives to learning, appreciating, and protecting the natural world are coping with the grief by doubling down on their science.